zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## S001 - 3 Users with a live Zap

 To verify user demand, there should be at least 3 users who have a live Zap using this integration.
-"Live" means at least one successful task in recent history.
+"Live" means the Zaps are switched on with at least one successful task in recent history.

 ---